 - Describe your research project, including the questions that motivate the research, your approach and the anticipated outcomes.
 (1000 words)

 - Describe your collaborative process.
 What will you work out or hope to accomplish during the Spring Term proposal development phase of your project?
+If you have previous experience with collaborative scholarship or if you have a model for collaborative work in mind, please explain.
 What is the anticipated role of graduate student collaborators, and what is your mentoring plan for graduate students (and undergraduates, if relevant)?
-(1000 words)
+(1200 words)

 - What contribution(s) will the project make to the humanities field(s) in which it intervenes, and to the humanities more broadly?
 How do you anticipate results will be communicated and to what audiences?
 (600 words)

-The budget is completed through a self-calculating form.
-We anticipate budget submissions of $50-$80,000.
+The budget is completed through a self-calculating worksheet.
+We anticipate budget submissions of $45-$83,000.
 Budget line items may include:

 - PI Compensation of $12,000 or the value of a summer ninth whichever is less.